PSahner/mc-eisbaers-res-pack-base-32x/README.md

 | 1.2.08 | Polished Chests | MC 1.16 |
 | 1.2.09 | Inner Edges for Doors | MC 1.21.4 v1.1 |

+**Inner Edges for Doors:** Only the "normal" unwaxed copper trapdoor has inner edges.
+The other copper trapdoors (exposed, weathered, oxidized, and all waxed versions) do not have inner edges.

 ## Scripts & Usage

 This repository includes PowerShell scripts to help you build and manage your resource pack.
 All scripts use a centralized configuration file for easy maintenance: